Alternative Christmas Market

 -

-$10 - Provides two healthy meals and a snack for a child.
+$10 Two healthy meals and a snack for a child, ensuring they receive the nourishment they need to thrive

 -

-$25 - Provides reimbursement for therapists’ mileage for a day of Home Visits.
+$25 Reimbursement for therapists’ mileage for a day of home visits, bringing vital support directly to families in need

 -

-$50 – Provides a day of round-trip transportation for a busload of children.
+$50 One day of round-trip transportation for a busload of children, allowing them to access essential services and experiences

 -